 We love to LoVe this couple, and their first kiss does not disappoint.
 Logan and Veronica might be the ultimate enemies-turned-lovers couple, and this moment in the first season really cemented that the two had a meaningful future together.
 Veronica's tentativeness, Logan's decision to pull her back in and show that he returns the feelings—this kiss is legendary.
 With a couple name like LoVe, their first kiss was destined to be special.
 From the surprised lean in to the longing stare from a distance, this scene promises more kisses where the first one came from.

 With her relationship to longtime boyfriend Nate on the rocks, straight-laced Blair lets her wild side show during a raucous night at Chuck's burlesque club.
 The result is one of the most so-wrong-it's-right first kisses in all of Gossip Girl, as Chuck finds himself seriously falling for someone for the first time, and Blair finds herself flouting expectations in a way she hardly ever allows.
 Their relationship has its up and downs for sure, but this kiss tells us that they won't be able to cool down any time soon. #TeamChair?

 Michonne and Rick (The Walking Dead)

 These two.
 After seasons of having each other’s backs through the apocalypse and all the devastation that comes with it, in the relative domesticity of Alexandria, we see them kiss for the first time.
+As soon as their hands touch, it's pretty easy to tell that we're in for something great.
+Yes, sexual tension, we love it.
 Their obvious respect and admiration for each other is what makes this first kiss so heartwarming—and when the threat of death by zombie is always at your door, it adds an extra urgency to any make-out.